 The colonel stopped in his tracks just in front of the alleyway that divided the candy shop from a coffee shop.
 He peered over his shoulder, frowning.
 “What do you think you’re doing, First Lieutenant Waltz?”

-“Colonel Fritz von Spiel, you have been found to be in collusion with the terrorist organization ELPIS and are suspected of divulging to them military secrets,” Werner stated calmly.
+“Colonel Fritz von Spiel, you have been found to be in collusion with the terrorist organization ELPIS and are suspected of divulging military secrets to them,” Werner stated calmly.
 “For this reason, I am taking you into custody.”

 “What?
 I’m your superior, Werner,” the colonel said.
 “Where is your evidence?
 Without that, all I see is insubordination.”